 If you love snacking on easy keto chocolate snacks, I recommend you also try these recipes.

-Place 2 chocolate bar silicone molds on a flat board or plate.
-I recommend placing a piece of parchment paper between te mold and the plate.
-This prevents the silicone mold from sticking to the plate when you will freeze the bar later in the recipe.
+- Place 2 chocolate bar silicone molds on a flat board or plate.
+I recommend placing a piece of parchment paper between the mold and the plate.
+This prevents the silicone mold from sticking to the plate when you freeze the bar later in the recipe.
 Set aside.

-When fully meted, remove the saucepan from heat and stir in stevia drops, powdered sweetener (not crystal! you don't want bites in your chocolate) and salt
+- When fully melted, remove the saucepan from the heat and stir in stevia drops, powdered sweetener (not crystal! you don't want bits in your chocolate), and salt.

-Return to medium heat until cocoa butter slightly boils and reaches 121C, it's the temperature at which the erythritol will dissolve and prevents a gritty texture in your chocolate.
+- Return to medium heat until cocoa butter slightly boils and reaches 250°F (121°C).
+It's the temperature at which the erythritol will dissolve and prevents a gritty texture in your chocolate.

-Stir quickly and immediately transfer the liquid into the 2 silicone mold to fill them up to the top.
+- Stir quickly and immediately transfer the liquid into the 2 silicone molds to fill them up to the top.
 Working quickly prevents the cocoa powder and cocoa butter from separating and creates the most consistent bars.

-Store the chocolate bars in the fridge in an airtight box or at room temperature, melting point of cocoa butter is 34C, so if your house is not that warm the chocolate bars won't melt in the pantry.
+- Store the chocolate bars in the fridge in an airtight box or at room temperature.
+The melting point of cocoa butter is 93°F (34°C), so if your house is not that warm, the chocolate bars won't melt in the pantry.

-You can pour the chocolate mixture into a loaf pan 9 inches x 5 inches (half of the recipe first, freeze, release then repeat as the recipe makes 2 chocolate bars).
-Make sure you cover the pan with parchment paper, grease the paper with oil spray
+- You can pour the chocolate mixture into a 9-inch x 5-inch loaf pan (halve the recipe first, freeze, release, then repeat as the recipe makes 2 chocolate bars).
+Make sure you cover the pan with parchment paper, grease the paper with oil spray.

 Keto chocolate toppings